1.800.858.7378 npic@ace.orst.edu

 Everyday virus control

 • Use soap and water for routine cleaning.
-According to the CDC, household cleaners or soap and water remove most COVID-19 virus particles on surfaces.
+Household cleaners or soap and water remove many germs on surfaces.

 • Use hand sanitizer with 60% or more alcohol when soap and water aren't available.

-• Bring in outside air as much as possible.
+• Ventilate or bring in outside air as much as possible.
+Opening windows, using HEPA filters, and running air systems all help.

-These steps help stop the spread of the virus if someone is sick:
+These steps help stop the spread of germs if someone is sick:

 • Stay home when sick, except to get medical care.